mfatihdinc61/Universal-Test-Machine-with-Image-Processing/README.md

 ## 👥 Team

 This project was developed by a team of six final-year Mechanical Engineering students from METU as part of their graduation requirement, image processing part of the project was designed by the owner of this Repo.
-Project was displayed to the jury in **February, 2022**
+Project was displayed to the jury in **February 2022**